 Over the past few decades, the video game industry has really come into its own—not only is it the fastest growing entertainment medium in terms of revenue, but has created (and continues to create) job disciplines that never existed previously.

 What follows is a sampling of the main roles that go behind the creation of modern titles, each of which support thousands of jobs around the globe.
-We’ll be taking a look at what each role involves, as well as the average salaries and career paths (and some of the pros and cons you can expect from the job once you land it.)
+We’ll be taking a look at what each role involves, as well as the salary expectations and career paths (and some of the pros and cons you can expect from the job once you land it.)

 Ever wanted to score video game soundtracks for a living?
 How about engineering the actual consoles themselves?
 Scroll on as we unpack: